cds-snc/cppd-medical-report-sails/README.md

 ### Run

 1. Launch the application `docker compose up`
-1. Setup the database: `npm run db:init`
+1. Setup the database: `npm run db:migrate`

 When you want to stop both, you can hit `CTRL` + `D` in the terminal that launched it.